priyapahwa/Dais-Militia/README.md

 <h1 align="center">
  📝Militia📝
 </h1>
-This repository has been created for project 'Militia'.
-Militia envisions to a colloborative approach between civilians and military towards strengthening national security .<br/> <br/>
+This repository has been created for project **Militia**.
+Militia envisions to a collaborative approach between civilians and military towards strengthening national security.<br/> <br/>
 🔭  With India topping the charts in terms of threats to national security, how can a civilian assist the military?
 Ironically, the greatest threat to national security arises when individuals take a step back, fearful of the unforeseeable consequences thereby hindering its prevention.
 A collaborative action taken from both sides is the sole way out to prevent any potential attacks.
 But, where to address crucial tips in a chaotic situation that might assist the military in their operations?
 Even with information at hand, it is difficult for the military to distinguish a legit tip from another spiteful suggestion.